-Kappalady Lagoon is a beautiful place to explore on a SUP (on a no-wind day, that is- it can be rather gusty otherwise, and difficult to paddle in).
+Kappalady lagoon is a beautiful place to explore on a SUP (on a no-wind day, that is- it can be rather gusty otherwise, and difficult to paddle in).
 The lagoon stretches along the border of the peninsula for a kilometer and a half, and in some parts is nicely protected from the wind outside.

 Bordered by mangroves all along the edges, the waterway twists, turns, and narrows in some places to just a few meters in width.
 From here, it’s easy to paddle out further to sea where you’ll have the chance to play around on some baby waves at the break point in Kalpitiya.

-Where can you rent SUP boards in Kalpitiya?
+Where to rent SUP boards in Kalpitiya

 A generous amount of local resorts have paddle boards available for rent, and rates tend to be pretty similar between them.
 Your best bet is to look out for the resorts that have a dedicated water sports center, or at the very least- look for resorts that are near the sea or the river.